 This version of Dracula was pretty sexy…and 1979 was a year that was on the tail end of the sexual revolution: a movement that changed attitudes about women’s sexuality and power in relationships.

 Dracula was distinct from other horror movies (particularly the Hammer films) in that the female lead (Kate Nelligan) was not so much a victim of the charismatic Count as a willing participant.
-She was in love with him and the freedom from convention that he offered her.
+She was in love with him and the wanted the freedom he offered her: a mate who did not embrace the social conventions of the period that she found so constraining to women.
 And she wasn’t shy about telling him so.

 In interviews, Frank Langella was frank (sorry) about his decision to play up the dominant yet romantic nature in his interpretation of the character of the Count: